Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Necessary vs. sufficient conditions for local functional equations

 \subsection{Igusa's local zeta function}

 The proof of Theorem~\ref{thm:main} is ultimately inspired by Denef's and Meuser's proof of a functional equation for Igusa's local zeta functions associated to a homogeneous polynomial.
 Let $F\in\Gri[X_1,\dots,X_n]$, let $\mfp$ be a nonzero prime ideal of $\Gri$ of index $q$ in $\Gri$ and $\Lri$ be a finite extension of $\Gri_{\mfp}$, with maximal ideal $\mfP$ of index $q^f$ in $\Lri$.
 Igusa's local zeta function associated to $F$ at $\mfP$ is where $|\;|_{\mfP}$ is the $\mfP$-adic norm and $|\tud \bfx|$ denotes the additive Haar measure on $\Lri^n$, normalized such that $\Lri^n$ has measure~$1$.
-It is a rational function in~$q^{-fs}$.
-Denef and Meuser proved that, if $F$ is homogeneous of degree~$d$, then, for almost all~$\mfp$ and all $\Lri$, the functional equation
+It is a rational function in~$q^{-fs}$. \revone{If} $F$ is homogeneous of degree~$d$, then, for almost all~$\mfp$ and all $\Lri$, the functional equation

-holds; cf.\ \cite[Theorem~4]{DenefMeuser/91}.
+holds; cf.~\cite[Theorem~4]{DenefMeuser/91}.
 (Note that in \cite{DenefMeuser/91} the inertia degree $f=f(\Lri,\Gri_\mfp)$ is denoted by~$e$.)
 Here, as in Theorem~\ref{thm:main}, equation \eqref{equ:funeq.igusa} is explained in terms of a suitable formula of the form \eqref{equ:denef} and the Weil conjectures for smooth \emph{projective} algebraic varieties over finite fields; cf.\ Remark~\ref{rem:invert}.
 Projectivity of the relevant varieties is a consequence of the homogeneity of $F$.
-This line of argument breaks down if $F$ is not homogeneous (or becomes homogeneous after an affine transformation of polynomial variables), and simple examples illustrate that functional equations such as \eqref{equ:funeq.igusa} will not hold in general.
+This line of argument breaks down if $F$ is not homogeneous (\revone{and does not become homogeneous} after an affine transformation of polynomial variables), and simple examples illustrate that functional equations such as \eqref{equ:funeq.igusa} will not hold in general.
 We do not know of general necessary conditions.

 Note that the functional equation \eqref{equ:funeq.igusa} implies an analogue of \eqref{equ:deg.t}, viz.\ that

 a fact first proven in \cite{Denef/87}.
 We are not aware of general results on the degree of Igusa's local zeta function for nonhomogeneous polynomials, but again simple examples show that \eqref{equ:deg.igusa} is not universal.
 This contrasts with Conjecture~\ref{con:deg}, which predicts the degree of generic local submodule zeta functions associated with nilpotent endomorphism algebras, regardless of whether or not they satisfy functional equations.